Summer in the Rocky Mountains

 We recommend going on a guided day hike, where you will gain insight into the geology and history of the Rockies from an expert guide.

 Summer is also the best time of year for backpacking in the park.
 You are able to get up high and string together a multiday trip without running into snow barriers.
 Of course, always check the trail conditions before starting.
 With the summer weather, you will typically have warm, clear days, and chilly nights—absolutely perfect for pitching a tent among the mountains and below the stars.

 Since this is the most popular season for backpacking, it may be more difficult to obtain permits for the itinerary that you desire.
 Plan ahead; knowing which trails you want to be on and which backcountry campsites you want to stay at will be helpful when applying for a permit.
 Also, be flexible; have a backup plan, and be willing to make some adjustments to your itinerary.

 To avoid the stress of planning a backcountry trip and applying for permits, join a guided backpacking trip—where all the logistics, permits, and meals will be taken care of, so you can fully enjoy your trip without any extra stress.

 Summer brings clear, blue skies and warm temperatures.
 You can expect 70s to 80s during the day, with the temperature dropping into the 40s in the evening and overnight.
 The west side of the park receives much more precipitation than the east side, so always be prepared with rain gear and layers, even in the summer.
 Afternoon storms and wind are common this time of year.

-Below is a the typical weather for June, July and August in Estes Park—on the west side of the park, and Grand Lake—on the east side of the park:
+Below is typical weather for June, July, and August in Estes Park—on the west side of the park, and Grand Lake—on the east side of the park: